Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/ohateoas/module/notes.md

     * also bc we want to embrace "multi tab" work = no need to have several recaps or notifs
   * also concept of recap
 * ideally should embed the concept of notifications as well
+* support preview = highly simplified summary of a rsrc
 * And don't forget!
   * cool!
   * whimsical!